MicrosoftDocs/SupportArticles-docs/support/azure/cosmos-db/private-endpoints.md

 ## Solution

-Ensure the deploying principal is granted the `microsoft.network/virtualnetworks/write` granular permission prior to deploying an Azure Cosmos DB account with an inline private endpoint.
+Ensure the deploying principal is granted the `microsoft.network/virtualnetworks/write` granular permission prior to deploying an Azure Cosmos DB account with an inline private endpoint using an Azure Resource Manager template.